SWEG-2015EC-Batch/Trantulas/ETS0979_15_Munira_Abdulkerim/exponential function x&y.md

 Display the calculated result

-ALGORITHM IN PSEUDOCODE
+.ALGORITHM IN PSEUDOCODE

  step 1: start

  step 2: read the base(x) and the exponent(y)

  step 3: result<--x^y

  step 4: print result